We got to try the game at E3 2019, so read our hands-on preview to find out more.

 Curiously the PS5 is only getting the digital edition of the game, with a physical release following shortly after on 24 November.

 Legion was previously due to launch in March, but was subsequently delayed for a few months.
 At least that helped it avoid competition from the other big titles that came out in spring 2020 - check out our guide to all the best upcoming games to see what else is on the way.

-What platforms is Watch Dogs: Legion coming out on?
+What platforms is Watch Dogs: Legion on?

 Watch the trailers

 First up, here's the game's initial reveal trailer from E3 2019:

 Then check out the Tipping Point trailer from Ubisoft Forward, which brought with it the official release date: